-If you remove the blade(s), use a torque wrench for installation.
+If you remove the blades, use a torque wrench for installation.
 Wear heavy gloves to protect your hands.
-To avoid weakening the blade(s), or causing imbalance or poor cutting, the blade(s) should be sharpened by trained staff at an authorized Honda servicing dealer.
-If replacing the blade, use a genuine Honda replacement blade(s) or equivalent.
+To avoid weakening the blades or causing imbalance or poor cutting, the blades should be sharpened by trained staff at an authorized Honda servicing dealer.
+If replacing the blades, use genuine Honda replacement blades or equivalent.